cognitom/dominiq/docs/motivation.md

 ## Rethink the good old event model in browsers

-I know that the bubbling-up event model were not the everyone's favorite.
+Bubbling-up event model were not the everyone's favorite.
 A typical source code was flooded with `e.stopPropagation()` and `e.preventDefault()`.
 But, wait, wait.
 Rethink about it.
 Which looks simpler?

 ```html
 // Example A